emmajanedrews/base-template/_posts/2017-07-26-how-ive-helped-hundreds-in-short-sales.md

 Even still, 15% to 20% of homes in our local market are worth less than the amount owed on the mortgages.

-I’ve personally worked with and helped hundreds of people across Northern Virginia to overcome situations just these kind of situations.
+I’ve personally worked with and helped hundreds of people across Northern Virginia to overcome just these kind of situations.
 These people needed to sell, but owed more than their homes were currently worth.

 This kind of circumstance is called a short sale.